couchbase/docs-operator/couchbaseClusterConfig.md

 > *Field rules:* The ```services``` list is required and must contain at least one service.
 Valid values for services are "data", "index", "query", and "search".
 The values of this list cannot be changed after a server has been defined.

-**dataPath**

-This field specifies the path where data from the data service should be stored.
-This parameter is required.

-> *Field rules:* The ```dataPath``` is required and be set to a valid path.
-The value of this field cannot be changed after a server has been defined.

-**indexPath**

-This field specifies the path were data created by indexes should be stored.
-This parameter is required.

-> *Field rules:* The ```indexPath``` is required and be set to a valid path.
-The value of this field cannot be changed after a server has been defined.

 ### The Pod Policy

 The Pod policy defines settings that apply to all Pods deployed with this node configuration.
 A Pod always contains a single running instance of Couchbase Server.